eduardknezovic/modellm/README.md

 pip install modellm
 ```

+ModeLLM requires Python 3.9+.
+All required dependencies (pydantic, langchain) will be installed automatically.

+Currently, ModeLLM supports the following LangChain LLM providers:
+- ChatOpenAI
+- ChatAnthropic

-You will need to add your OPENAI_API_KEY or ANTHROPIC_API_KEY to your environment variables.
+To use them, you will need to add your
+OPENAI_API_KEY and/or ANTHROPIC_API_KEY to your environment variables.

 ## Quick Start